In the late 1960s, Richard Branson was a teenager with a nose for entrepreneurship.

 There’s nothing more valuable to an entrepreneur than knowledge, and a library card gives you access to a treasure trove of information.

-And even if you’re not a big fan of reading print books, let’s not forget that we’re in the midst of the information age, when all the information you could possibly want is at your fingertips.
+Even if you’re not a big fan of reading print books, let’s not forget that we’re in the midst of the information age, when all the information you could possibly want is at your fingertips.
 There are tons of information out there that you can access for free that’ll teach you everything you need to know about starting a small business.

 The best entrepreneurs are always the most curious ones, and getting a library card, or the other free alternative of your choice, can open up a whole world of information for you.
 And if you make sure to actually return your books on time, then you don’t have to worry about late fees either!